Showing posts with label Grenfell College. Show all posts

 Let's set that vapid statement alight before it goes any farther.

-Rather, the point often made at Bond Papers and elsewhere is that the communications component of a decisions is less about providing information to foster discussion and more about creating an illusion of some kind or of simply justifying a decision already taken.
-It's the media blitz that is designed to help goose polls.
+Rather, the point often made at Bond Papers and elsewhere is that the communications part of a government decision is less about providing information to foster discussion or promote understanding as it is more about creating an illusion of some kind or of simply justifying a decision already taken.
+It's the media blitz that is designed to help goose polls inf avour of the government crowd.

 For good measure, Jackson then attempts to caricature those who have raised questions about the Grenfell decisions, labelling then as either "the same administrators on whose deaf ears Grenfell’s pleas for more consideration fell for so long,"...or "those who have nothing but contempt for anything remotely associated with Danny Williams."

-in any event, Jackson then praises the existence of a discussion on Grenfell's future, ignoring entirely that he just finished identifying those who question the provincial government's decisions as not warranting attention.
-After all, they are either The Man or The Cynics, as Jackson has so conveniently populated the world of straw in which the "discussion" takes place.
-Why pay any attention to them?
+Jackson then praises the existence of a discussion on Grenfell's future, ignoring entirely that he just finished identifying those who question the provincial government's decisions as not warranting attention.
+After all, they are either The Man or The Cynics on the "Bad" side and Jackson's friends on the Good, as Jackson has so conveniently populated the world of straw in which the "discussion" takes place.
+Why pay any attention to the baddies at all?

 It is a debate that has simmered for some time, but has exploded since the government announced its plan to forge ahead with restructuring.